 - The topics asked in this exam will be related to National Interest, Finance & Economy, Ecological Issues, Social Issues, Politics, Schemes and Governance, Technology, Sports, Geopolitics, Environmental Concerns, etc.

 - The marks obtained in this exam will be added to the final merit list.

 - The paper must be completely written in either Hindi or English.
 Papers that are written in Part English, Part Hindi will be rejected.

 Get more details about the SSC Syllabus of other exams by visiting the linked article.

 SSC CHSL Syllabus for Tier III

-This exam will be a skill/typing test which would be of qualifying nature.
-The final merit of the selected candidates will be based on the total score obtained in the Tier – I and Tier – II exams
+This exam will be a skill/typing test that would be of qualifying nature.
+The final merit of the selected candidates will be based on the total score obtained in the Tier – I and Tier – II exams.

 The table below lists out in detail the SSC CHSL Syllabus for Tier III: